The Specials star Neville Staple ‘devastated’ after grandson dies in stabbing

 “My beautiful daughter Melanie & wife Christine Sugary, all the family and myself are still shocked by this tragedy, but would like to thank you all for the kindness & messages we have received.”

+Melanie said in a statement: “When your beautiful heart stopped beating my heart broke in two, knowing that here on earth there won’t be another quite like you.

+“My beautiful, one of a kind child, you’re a part of me today and always.
+RIP baby boy.”

-Another man, aged 23, was found with stab injuries on Queen Victoria Road and remains in hospital.
+Another man, aged 23, was found with stab injuries on Queen Victoria Road and is in a stable condition in hospital.

-Detective Inspector Harry Harrison, from the homicide unit, said: “Sadly another young man has lost his life in a knife attack.
+Mr Staple, who is kicking off a UK tour with his Neville Staple Band this weekend, said he would be dedicating Sunday’s Godiva Festival performance in Coventry to his grandson.

+He has also called for an end to stabbings and knife crime.

 Comments are closed on this article.